Maternity - Pregnancy, part 10: Complications: Gestational Diabetes Mellitus

 Signs and symptoms of GDM

 A patient with gestational diabetes is usually asymptomatic, which is why it’s important to screen for this condition.
 If the patient does display signs or symptoms, these will be the same as for a person with diabetes, and include polyuria and polydipsia — excessive urination and excessive thirst — which are the most common.
-Remember, however, that pregnancy will cause a patent to urinate more frequently than normal to begin with, which makes polyuria hard to distinguish as a diabetes-specific symptom.
+Remember, however, that pregnancy will cause a patient to urinate more frequently than normal to begin with, which makes polyuria hard to distinguish as a diabetes-specific symptom.

 Labs and diagnostics for GDM